 I have spun at some of the best & worst events and I can tell you that the Rave scene is not what you’ve probably heard or read in the local paper – it’s much more.
 There is love for music & friends that has been sorely overlooked by the book worms and ‘literary’ media giants, which quite frankly makes me laugh!
 Although they may not enjoy the experience of witnessing an International Music Giant while rammed into a warehouse with 5,000 other dancing freaks – there are millions world-wide that do!

 To some in the scene there is the belief that the average person can’t begin to understand Raves until you can understand the music!
-Wesley Snipes said it all in White Man Can’t Jump, “You can listen to Jimmy Hendrix, but you can’t hear it!”
+Wesley Snipes said it all in White Man Can’t Jump, “You can listen to Jimi Hendrix, but you can’t hear it!”
 Like most out there, they will never know how it feels to be in the zone!